Star Shaped Flowers that Will Make Your Garden Look Amazing

 This bush blooms throughout the summer months and is extremely attractive to butterflies and Hummingbirds.
 This bush grows best in zone 10.

 #5.
-Star of Bethlehem Flower
+Star of Bethlehem (White Star Shaped Flower)

 A member of the winter lily family, the Star of Bethlehem is a winter lily that grows from bulb that is planted in fall so that the flowers bloom in late April or early May.

 10 to 20 star shaped flowers grow on each stem and these flowers do best when planted in areas of partial or full shade.
 The flowers grow 6 to 12 inches tall and is a perennial plant.